invividl/recipes-ratings-analysis/README.md

 ### Interesting Aggregates

-This grouped table shows the relationship between the number of ingredients and the nutrional value of each ingredient.
+This grouped table shows the relationship between the number of ingredients and the average of the nutrional value of each ingredient.
 It can be interesting to see that the number of ingredients seems to be positively correlated to calories and many of the other nutritional metrics like fat, sugar, and carbs.
 However, one that stands out is protein, which follows a more quadratic relationship.
 This also shows that protein is likely the only nutrition that is linearly independent from calories, which makes sense from general food knowledge since fat, sugar, and carbs directly affect calories while protein is more separate.

+Top 7 rows sorted by calories:

 |   n_ingredients |   calories |   total fat (PDV) |   sugar (PDV) |   sodium (PDV) |   protein (PDV) |   saturated fat (PDV) |   carbohydrates (PDV) |
 |----------------:|-----------:|------------------:|--------------:|---------------:|----------------:|----------------------:|----------------------:|